 Ad blockers are normally browser extensions (also known as plugins or add-ons -- it all basically amounts to the same).
 This means they are bits of code that get installed in your browser, rather than your PC.

 And installing them is easy: just head to one of the ad blocker websites we linked to above, and you'll find some form of big, colorful 'Install' button.
 Clicking on it should do the trick -- you may be shown an extra installation step, in which case you should just follow the instructions on the screen.
 It takes a few seconds.
+After that, the extension should block ads on Facebook and other sites.

 Get an ad blocker -- yes or no?